codefinity/oeuvre/README.md

 ### Why is Domain Driven Design(DDD) The Best Approach For Evolutionary Architecture?

-> "DDD is not about structuring data in a normalized fashion.
-It is about modelling the Ubiquitous Language in a consistent Bounded Context"
-> ~ Vaughn Vernon, IDDD

 **1. Things are Designed at a Linguistic Level**